edgardleal/vim-easytags/README.md

 ### The `g:easytags_languages` option

-Exuberant Ctags supports many languages and can be extended via regular expression patterns, but for some languages separate tools with ctags-compatible output exist (e.g. [jsctags] [jsctags] for Javascript).
+Exuberant Ctags supports many languages and can be extended via regular expression patterns, but for some languages separate tools with ctags-compatible output exist (e.g. [jsctags] for Javascript).
 To use these, the executable and its arguments must be configured:

     let g:easytags_languages = {
     \   'language': {